 Popups for Divi: 9 Psychology Tips That Drive Sales

-Today, we’re going to talk about popups – sometimes users’ worst browsing nightmare, and often, the online marketing and sales tactic that most of the successful businesses swear by.
+Today, we’re going to talk about popups – sometimes users’ worst browsing nightmare and, often, the online marketing and sales tactic that most successful businesses swear by.

-Websites that include popups consistently outperform websites that don’t include them, and popups also provide potential customers with more than one engaging points.
+Websites that include popups consistently outperform websites that don’t include them, and popups also provide potential customers with more than one engaging point.

-Of course, popups began just as another marketing fad that became overused throughout the years, but practices have evolved and now, when used properly, popups can drive far better conversion rate than any advertisement online.
+Of course, popups began just as another marketing fad that became overused throughout the years, but practices have evolved, and now, when used properly, popups can drive a far better conversion rate than any advertisement online.

 But you can only use popups for Divi websites effectively if you are familiar with how users think regarding popups and the psychology tips behind the successful ones that drive sales.